How Do You Choose the Right IRA Beneficiary?

 By Matthew S. Dana, JD, CPA, LLM, CLU, ChFC

-In over 34 years of practice, there has been no bigger mystery in the estate planning world than the confusion among clients as to whom they should name as the beneficiary of their IRA.
+In over 34 years of practice, there has been a no bigger mystery in the estate planning world than the confusion among clients as to whom they should name as the beneficiary of their IRA.
 Ask this question to 3 different professional advisors (e.g., attorney, CPA, and financial planner) and you get 5 different answers.
 The best answer is the most often used answer on a law school exam, “it depends”.
 It really does depend on the answer to the following four questions.

 Is it your wife, your kids, other relatives?
 Or maybe the answer is nobody.
 In today’s estate plan, the IRA can comprise 50% to 75% of the client’s total net worth.
 As such, if the client is married, more often than not it will be the IRA participant’s spouse that will need that financial support.
 In some instances, particularly in a second marriage situation, the client may want his or her children to benefit financially from the IRA instead of the spouse.

 Or, the answer may be both the spouse and the children.
 In these situations, you have to decide if you are going to split the IRA and name the spouse for a percentage and the children for a percentage.
 In my opinion, it would be better to name the children as the sole beneficiaries of the IRA (because they can stretch the payments over a much longer younger life expectancy than the spouse) and leave other assets to the spouse.
 If the client doesn’t have other assets, then perhaps he or she could consider purchasing a life insurance policy for the spouse and leave the IRA to the children.